kobayash1/kobayash1.github.io/_posts/2014-06-03-how-the-terminal-saved-the-day.md

 ---
 So, there's that button up in the top left corner that, when clicked, expands the menu.
 Currently it says "CB."
 It used to say "F."  I'm assuming the "F" stood for the last name of the person who created the current jekyll theme I'm using.
 It was annoying me that it said "F."  So I resolved myself to change it.
 However, there was a problem.
 I didn't know how to do it.

 This site is composed of a bunch of files.
-Files that structure how the final product you see is built.
+These files structure how the final product you see is built.
 I know almost nothing about those files.
-The best I can do is read the files as best I can in a text editor, and intuit the purpose of those files from their filenames.
+The best I can do is read the files in a text editor, and intuit the purpose of those files from their filenames.
 I don't know what a .css file is.
 I've opened up some of those JavaScript files.
 Those are not human-readable.

 So I loaded up the site on Chromium, and clicked on "View Source" in the Tools menu.
 Here, I had no idea what to look for.
 Instead, I right clicked the button at the top left and selected "Inspect Element" from the context menu.
 I got a couple of cryptic hints toward where I could find out how to customize it.
 Ultimately, however, those threads didn't lead me to the payoff I wanted.